 Understanding these distinct approaches is the first step to figuring out which one might be the best fit for your body and your specific type of discomfort.
 Whether you’re dealing with a swollen knee after a run or a stiff neck from sitting at a desk, knowing how a medication functions helps you make a more informed choice.
 Let’s look at the mechanics behind three of the most common options: NSAIDs, acetaminophen, and topical solutions.

-How NSAIDs Work: Targeting Inflammation
+How NSAIDs Reduce Inflammation and Pain

 When your joints are swollen, tender, and achy, inflammation is usually the primary cause.
 NSAIDs (nonsteroidal anti-inflammatory drugs) are designed to tackle this problem head-on.
 Your body naturally produces compounds called prostaglandins, which are key drivers in the inflammatory process that causes pain and swelling.
 Research shows that NSAIDs work by blocking the enzymes that create these prostaglandins.
 Think of it as shutting down the factory that’s sending out pain and swelling signals.
 By reducing inflammation directly at the site of your discomfort, NSAIDs help ease the pain that comes along with it.
 This is the mechanism behind common medications like ibuprofen and naproxen.

-How Acetaminophen Works: Muting Pain Signals
+How Acetaminophen Blocks Pain Signals

 Acetaminophen takes a completely different path.
 Instead of targeting inflammation in your joints, it works primarily within your central nervous system—your brain and spinal cord.
 While its exact mechanism is still being studied, experts at Tufts School of Medicine explain that it appears to block the transmission of pain nerve impulses within the brain.
 In simple terms, it helps turn down the volume on pain signals before your brain can fully process them.
 This is why it’s effective for mild to moderate pain but doesn’t do much to reduce swelling.
 It’s the active ingredient in Tylenol and many other combination formulas for pain and colds.